ensime/ensime-tng/README.md

 Then, in VSCode, go to the Extension manager and "Install from VSIX", choosing the `.vsix` file that you just built.

+You may wish to bind the custom command "Import Symbol" to a hotkey.

 ### NeoVim

 Copy the file from the `nvim` subdirectory to wherever extensions are supposed to go in your home directory.